xclaimed/python-api/notes.md

 # Database
 Database is a collection of organized data that can be easily accessed and managed. \
 We don't work or interact with database directly.
-Instead we make use of a software referred to as a **Database Management System(DBMS)**.\
+Instead, we make use of a software referred to as a **Database Management System(DBMS)**.\
 DBMS is going to sit in the middle.
 When we want to perform an operation on a database we're going to send that request to a database management system, that database management system is then actually going to perform that operation, and then it's going to send the result back to us.

 There are Two major branches of Database: